ArturoAmaya/CurricularAnalyticsDiff.jl/README.md

 Add option to ignore courses where changes are 0 in pretty_print.
 It's very very long if you do every course but it's all 0s

-big todo: write ! versions of everything
+big todo: write ! versions of everything big todo: tests and documentation of everything for near-future integration to CurricularAnalytics